 S A M A R A G I N S B E R G is a London-based freelancer doing a mix of solo, chamber music, orchestral playing and session work.

 She is also involved in comedy, working regularly with Rainer Hersch and Graffiti Classics.

 She plays a copy of a Milan period Guadagnini cello c1755 made for her by Robin in 2016, pictured here.

-A L E X A N D E R G A R R E T T is an up-an-coming cellist who is currently training at the Royal Academy of Music in London.
+A L E X A N D E R G A R R E T T is currently training at the Royal Academy of Music in London.
 At the Academy he has had the opportunity to perform with top international musicians including concert pianist Murray Perahia and harpsichordist Trevor Pinnock and under the baton of Sir Mark Elder, Semyon Bychkov, Yan Pascal Tortelier and Sir Christopher Warren Green.
 He has been invited for audition by numerous orchestras across Europe, including the Swedish Radio Orchestra, Norrköping Symphony Orchestra, Académie de l’Opéra national de Paris and Arctic Philharmonic.
 He aspires to one day hold a full-time position with a notable orchestra.

 Alexander plays a copy of the Marquis de Corberon Stradivari with a willow back, made for him by Robin.

 To hear Alexander play his cello, please visit the Sound Clips page